 I haven’t made the commitment to that yet… Maybe next year… I’ll probably regret waiting.

-Anyway, my brother, (who is a web designer) told me, “whatever you do, don’t pay Godaddy an extra fee to set this up for you.
+My brother, (who is a web designer) told me, “whatever you do, don’t pay Godaddy an extra fee to set up https for you.
 You can do it yourself”.

 Great advice… for a web designer.